 - Next, have them copy their corrected composition onto the sheets of notebook paper, writing the sentence or sentences that each photo illustrates.

 - Finally, encourage them to design and decorate a colorful cover, including a catchy title.
 Assemble the instruction manual and share with family members.

-Activities like this will keep your children happily writing, even during the busiest time of year!
+Activities like this how-to paragraph will keep your children happily writing, even during the busiest time of year!